Disorder-induced ferrimagnetism in sputtered Mn$_{x}$CoGe thin films: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Prof. Jeff Dahn for use of the sputtering machine.
-We would also like to thank Andrew George and Michel Johnson for technical assistance with XRD and PPMS measurements, and finally, James Brenan and Erin Keltie for assistance in training and analysis with LA-ICP-MS measurements.
+We would like to thank Jeff Dahn for use of the sputtering machine, as well as Andrew George and Michel Johnson for technical assistance with XRD and PPMS measurements.
+We also wish to thank James Brenan for the use of the LA-ICP-MS and Erin Keltie for assistance in the collection and analysis of the data.
+Thank you to Ulrich R\"o\ss ler for helpful discussion about DFT and Cameron Rudderham and Andrey Zelenskiy for insightful conversations. {}